vegisureshsp/Automation-Internal-Servers/README.md

 The below files should be in your public server.
 Then only the internal servers will create.
 # Run Command

-ansible-playbook create_multiple_servers.yml
+**ansible-playbook create_multiple_servers.yml**

-After enter this command the servers automatically created.
+After enter this command, servers will automatically created.